uelichueli/swiyu-admin-ch.github.io/_pages/introduction.md

 #### swiyu Generic Verifier

 The swiyu Generic Verifier is a reference implementation that bundles core functionalities required for verifying the e-ID and other digital credentials over the internet.
-Its components are provided open source by FOITT (LINK:opensource) but need to be operated individually.
+Its [components are provided Open Source](https://swiyu-admin-ch.github.io/open-source-components/#swiyu-generic-verifier) by FOITT but need to be operated individually.
 Any verifier can integrate and adapt this reference implementation to their business needs.
 By default, it will be interoperable with the swiyu Trust Infrastructure (i.e., swiyu wallet, swiyu Base Registry and swiyu Trust Registry).
 Interoperability with third-party components may be possible, if these are conformant to the specifications of the swiyu Trust Infrastructure and/or specifically integrated by the issuers themselves.

 #### swiyu Base Registry

 The swiyu Base Registry is a public registry hosted by the FOITT.
 It holds identifiers and the respective public keys of issuers and verifiers, as well as the revocation status lists of the e-ID and other digital credentials.
-Any entity can [on- and offboard]( Onboarding the swiyu Base & Trust Registry - swiyu technical documentation) from the registry as an issuer or verifier.
-For integration with other components, the source code of the swiyu Base Registry is openly available (LINK: https://swiyu-admin-ch.github.io/open-source-components/#swiyu-base-registry).
+Any entity can [on- and offboard](https://swiyu-admin-ch.github.io/cookbooks/onboarding-base-and-trust-registry/) from the registry as an issuer or verifier.
+For integration with other components, the [source code of the swiyu Base Registry](https://swiyu-admin-ch.github.io/open-source-components/#swiyu-base-registry) is openly available.

 #### swiyu Trust Registry

 The swiyu Trust Registry is a public registry hosted by FOITT.
 It holds trust statements that verify identifiers and provide a mapping to the real-world name of their subjects.
 The swiyu Trust Registry will only refer to identifiers that are published in the swiyu Base Registry.
-In addition, it can hold trust statements that certify legitimate issuers and verifiers for specific [credential schemas].
+In addition, it can hold trust statements that certify legitimate issuers and verifiers for specific [credential schemas](https://swiyu-admin-ch.github.io/specifications/interoperability-profile/#credential-formats).
 These trust statements are additionally issued in the form of a VC to their holders.
 The entries of identity trust statements are managed by the FOJ, who verifies the linkage between actor and identifier.
 The FOJ will also manage issuer and verifier trust statements for entities fulfilling regulated functions.
 In consequence, any entity aiming to be certified with a trust statement must publish their identifier in the swiyu Base Registry.
-For integration with other components, the source code of the swiyu Trust Registry is openly available (LINK: https://swiyu-admin-ch.github.io/open-source-components/#swiyu-trust-registry).
+For integration with other components, the [source code of the swiyu Trust Registry]((https://swiyu-admin-ch.github.io/open-source-components/#swiyu-trust-registry)) is openly available .

 #### DID Toolbox & Resolver

 Besides these role-specific components, FOITT is also developing complementary tooling for managing DIDs that can be of help for multiple roles.
-The currently provided and supported general open-source tooling covers a DID Toolbox and a DID resolver that can be accessed here: (https://swiyu-admin-ch.github.io/open-source-components/#did-toolbox).
+The currently provided and supported general Open Source tooling covers a [DID Toolbox and a DID resolver](https://swiyu-admin-ch.github.io/open-source-components/#did-toolbox).

 ### Third-party Components